 The museum buildings date from 1714 and they were originally almshouses.
-The museum was named after Sir Robert Geffrye who financed the construction of the almshouses.
-He was the Master of the Ironmongers Company and Lord Mayor of London.
+The Geffrye Museum was named after Sir Robert Geffrye (1613–1703), who served as Master of the Ironmongers Company and Lord Mayor of London.

 The earliest room in the museum is a 1630 hall which was the center of the household, where the family spent a lot of time and where they received their guests.

 The next one is a 17th century parlor, which was less active than the previous century hall.
 The family gathered here and had their meals.

 The last room from the 19th century dates from 1890, when the Aesthetic Movement had a major influence on home decor, introducing new and original patterns.

-This drawing room is a perfect example of how the 20th-century decor was intended to make the room more comfortable for daily use as opposed to the previous eras suited for special occasions.
+This drawing room is a perfect example of how 20th century decor was intended to make the room more comfortable for daily use, as opposed to previous eras when it was suited for special occasions.

 Scandinavian style influences the decor of the 1965 room which has white walls and simple wooden furniture.
 This is the time period where the television set was becoming a focal point in the room.

 The most recent room dates from 1998 and it is an example of a loft-style London apartment, typical for the era.

 They share the same characteristics with the rooms – arranged in chronological order, they demonstrate how urban gardening progressed starting with the 17th century.

-During the Christmas holidays, all the rooms change their appearance.
-They are decorated as they would have been in the past, offering a chance to experience Christmas celebrations from centuries ago.
+During the Christmas holidays, all the rooms are decorated as they would have been in the past, offering a chance to experience Christmas celebrations from centuries ago.